Managers

 Time Box / Penalty Box Parent:

-A schedule for two parents to work the time clock, score sheet, and penalty box is suggested for all home games.
+A schedule for two parents to work the time clock, Egamesheet, and penalty box is suggested for all home games.

-Instructions on running the time box and scoresheet are located on the homepage under Parents
+Instructions on running the time box and Egamesheet are located on the homepage under Parents

-Please read/ print off the 1660 Off-Ice Officials Guide from the 1660 website for instructions on being an off-ice official (Scorekeeper/ Timekeeper).
+Please read/ print off the Managers Guide from the NEAHL website for instructions on being an off-ice official (Scorekeeper/ Timekeeper).
 This is a great tool to help new parents become confident Scorekeepers.

 Back to Top